KarpRom/lightning-hydra-template/README.md

 Currently, the tests cover cases like:

-- test the tyoe of x and y
+- test the type of x and y

 And many others.
 You should be able to modify them easily for your use case.

-There is also `@RunIf` decorator implemented, that allows you to run tests only if certain conditions are met, e.g. GPU is available or system is not windows.
-See the [examples](tests/test_dataset.py).

 <br>